copperwater/xNetHack/doc/xnh-changelog-9.0.md

 - A vampire reforming from fog cloud form on a wooden door's space will always smash it; on an iron door's space, they will never smash it unless the door was trapped to explode.
+- Vanilla artifact gift rebalance is mostly unchanged, except that it still only considers the number of gifts you have already received and artifacts randomly generating won't harm it.
+  - Mirror Brand will be +1 if gifted and requires a sacrifice of difficulty 5+.
+  - The Apple of Discord requires a sacrifice of difficulty 7+.
+  - The Amulet of Storms requires a sacrifice of difficulty 2+.

 ### Interface changes